 Dual enrollment - If an applicant has specified that he/she possesses other Indian blood beside Otoe-Missouria blood, verification is processed to that particular Tribe/Nation to verify enrollment of the applicant.
 Dual enrollment between tribes is not recognized by the Otoe-Missouria Tribe.

-Enrollment Committee - Darrell Kihega, Tribal Secretary, Enrollment Chairman, Melanie Harader and Alvin Moore Jr., Members.
+Enrollment Committee - Darrell Kihega, Tribal Secretary, Enrollment Chairman and Alvin Moore Sr., Members.
 The Enrollment Committee reviews completed membership applications and supporting documentation.
 Once the completed applications are reviewed and approved/disapproved, the Enrollment Committee then forwards their recommendation (by Tribal Resolution) to the Tribal Council for membership approval/disapproval.
 Once the Tribal Council acts upon the resolution(s), each applicant will be notified of their approved/disapproved membership by letter and will be accompanied by a Certificate of Otoe-Missouria Tribal Enrollment or Certificate of Otoe-Missouria Indian Blood.

 Open enrollment periods: June and December annually.
 The Enrollment Committee will review and act upon completed membership applications once during each of these months.
 Please note that membership applications are accepted year round.
 Applicants are encouraged to submit the completed membership application with supporting documentation as soon as possible.

 The Enrollment Ordinance of the Otoe-Missouria Tribe of Indians, enacted by Tribal Resolution # 106893 FY-2010 outlines all the policies and procedures to govern the enrollment process of the Tribe.
 The Enrollment Ordinance was approved on October 6, 2010.

 Address Changes – Effective February 2017, due to the problem with identity theft, the process of changing addresses was changed: